DandinPower/Long-Context-LLM-Finetuning-Study/README.md

 ## 🔮 **Future Directions**

+- [] **Comparison of Throughpt(Token/s) and Memory Efficiency with LoRA**: Implement LoRA support to test and compare different configurations during LoRA training.

+- [] **Optimize Configuration for CPU Offloading**: Current experiments involve offloading all parameters to the CPU.
+However, some parameters can still reside on GPUs.
+Future work should explore fine-tuning parameter settings such as `stage3_param_persistence_threshold`, `stage3_max_live_parameters`, `stage3_prefetch_bucket_size`, `sub_group_size`, and `reduce_bucket_size`.
+Additionally, consider disabling `offload param` in multi-GPU scenarios, as partitioning should allow each GPU to store only a minimal set of parameters.

+- [ ] **Comparison with All-in-GPUs**: While GPUs can leverage 4D parallelism (including context parallelism) in the same configuration, CPU offloading may offer advantages through data parallelism.
+However, 4D parallelism on GPUs is typically limited to processing a single batch at a time.
+Conduct comparative experiments using frameworks like Picotron or Nanotron.

-- [ ] **Gradient Accumulation on GPU**: Investigate whether enabling gradient accumulation retains gradients on the GPU.
-The source code indicates this might occur in `partition_gradients`, but further verification and testing are required to confirm behavior and implications.
+- [ ] **Gradient Accumulation on GPUs**: Investigate whether enabling gradient accumulation retains gradients on GPUs.
+The source code suggests this might occur in `partition_gradients`, but further testing and verification are needed to understand its behavior and potential implications.

-- [ ] **Reduce Bucket Size in Multi-GPU Scenarios**: Explore whether increasing the reduce bucket size improves backward pass performance in multi-GPU scenarios.
-Understanding the impact of this parameter on communication and computation trade-offs is critical.

-- [ ] **Stage 3 with No Offload (Multi-GPU Training for 8B)**: Analyze the speed improvements achievable by enabling DeepSpeed ZeRO Stage 3 without offload parameters in a 4×A6000 setup.
-Each GPU only storing more 3.74 GB suggests potential for optimization without memory bottlenecks.

-- [ ] **Comparison to LoRA Performance**: Evaluate whether following the proposed setup achieves training performance close to LoRA-based finetuning.
-Because the step on CPU is really quick, and the GPU computation is same as LoRA.

-- [ ] **Comparison with All-in-GPU**: Although GPUs can utilize 4D parallelism (including context parallelism) in the same configuration, CPU offloading may still offer advantages due to data parallelism.
-But GPUs 4D parallelism should only run 1 batch.
-Conduct experiments using Picotron.